Army Dayz

 How It Started

 I made it through the selection process and was offered the job.
 My first question was: should I actually go through with this?
-I hadn’t really expected to get to this point, but here I was and the Army wanted an answer fairly quickly.
-They also stressed that while the job description was “writer/instructor” what they wanted was “research faculty” to design and deliver a two-week course four times a year, with possible additional iterations based on demand.
+I hadn’t really expected to get to this point, but here I was.
+The Army personnel with whom I dealt stressed that while the job description was “writer/instructor” what they wanted was “research faculty” to design and deliver a two-week course four times a year, with possible additional iterations based on demand, as well as the usual expectations about productivity and service.

 At first, I was not entirely sure I had been the right choice for the job: the Army seemed very focused on social media and its discontents.
 As a folklorist, social media is simply another system through which flows the kinds of information which my field has long studied.
-I lobbied for a re-framing of this dimension of information advantage as being focused on social information systems, and, to my surprise, the Army agreed.
-(Score one for the humanities, but also one for the Army.
-Everybody wins!)
+I lobbied for a re-framing of this dimension of information advantage as being focused on social information systems, and, the Army agreed.
+(I don’t think enough people credit the Army for being flexible in its thinking.)

 By this moment, our brave band of SMEs had grown from three — with expertise in electromagnetic warfare, robotics, and, as it was now being called, social information systems — to five, with the addition of a SME on AI/ML and a SME on cyberwarfare who had also been brought in to manage us as our own department.